What to Expect During Surgery

 Preoperative Preparation for Surgery

 2. Increase your protein intake at least one weak prior to your surgery.
-Do not diet.
-Stop all diet pills and herbs.
+Stop dieting.
+Stop taking all diet pills and herbs.

-3. Start taking Arnica Montana (which can be purchased from a health food store) 7-10 days before and after your surgery.
+3. Start taking Arnica Montana (which can be purchased from a health food store, GNC) 10 days before and for a month after your surgery.
 This helps with bruising.
+Take 5 pills per day.

 4. Consume a light diet for a couple of days prior to surgery as pain medicines will make you constipated.

-6. The night before surgery take a shower and use the Hibiclens Soap that my office gave you.
+6. The night before surgery take a shower and use the Hibiclens Soap that my office' staff gave you.
 Use the entire bottle of soap on your body from your neck down in place of your shower gel/soap.

 8. Take medicines that have been prescribed for your heart, lungs and gastrointestinal tracts with a small sip of water a couple of hours before surgery (if you take them in the morning).